Using Lucidchart as a single source of truth for processes

 Reading time: about 5 min

-You might not remember the days before the cloud, but if you do, there’s one thing you definitely don’t miss: digging through drawers, file cabinets, maybe that stack of papers on your desk, looking for a specific piece of documentation.
+You might not remember the days before the cloud, but if you do, there’s one thing you definitely don’t miss: digging through drawers, file cabinets, and the stack of papers on your desk, looking for a specific piece of documentation.
 Even if that documentation was digitized, you were still digging around on your desktop or in your computer’s trash bin, searching for a file.

 You get the point.
 Files can be hard to find.